 I returned to yoga about 7 years ago, after practicing it many years ago back home in Georgia.
 At this time, I could not walk up and down the stairs due to knee pain and was considering surgery as a remedy.
 I was in also in the pre-osteoporosis stage, with my overall bone density dangerously low and deteriorating fast.

 Since then, I have been practicing yoga every day.
 Yoga practice helped me with my knee recovery, and slowed and reversed my bone degeneration.
-Now I am a Registered Yoga Teacher with Yoga Alliance and teach a weekly yoga class at Sage and The Buddha in Armonk CT.
+Now I am a Registered Yoga Teacher with Yoga Alliance and teach a weekly yoga classes in Stamford and Darien.

 I am also a certified Tai Chi Instructor for arthritis with Thai Chi for Health Institute.
 Their seriations are recognized by USA and Canada hospitals and similar health facilities.
 I assist my Thai Chi teacher in classes and we conduct weekly workshops in Stamford in order to educate people about the benefits of Tai Chi and Yoga Nidra, which is a guided deep mediation technique.